sethyvenatem/1d_game/README.md

 There is a hard-mode and an emoticon-mode that are also accessible.

 Still to do:
 - Get bash to ignore the keyboard inputs while I play.
-Once the word gs came along and it immediately opened ghost view at the end of the game.
+Once the word 'gs' came along and it immediately opened ghost view at the end of the game.
 Any help to fix this would be welcome.
+- To make it look better, I use stty -echo and stty echo in the .sh file.
+This has the side effect that the input of the player is not displayed when the input() function is called.
+This is a problem at the beginning of the game where the player is asked to type their name but is not given feedback.
+One fix could be to re-invent the input() function using the keyboard module.
+Another smarter solution would be to better learn how to use stty -echo to solve this problem and the one above.
 - Test (and fix) the emoticon mode

 Here are additional ideas: